AvtsVivek/LearnVsExt/src/tasks/432000-TaggerInTextModel/ReadMe.md

 var todoTagger = new TodoTagger(classifier);
 ```

 12. From the buffer get the current snapshot.
-We need to exlore more about diffrent versions and snapshots.
+We need to explore more about different versions and snapshots.

 ```cs
 var currentTextSnapShot = wpfTextView.TextBuffer.CurrentSnapshot;